petertwigg/petertwigg.github.io/corporate.md

 For your company event, workshop or personnel needs.

-* If your company seeks to implement a corporate meditation program for its employees.
+* If your company seeks to implement a corporate meditation program for your employees.

 * If you wish to discuss the benefits meditation may provide your empoyees.